Battle of Diamond Rock: HM Fort Diamond

 By early February the guns had been installed and tested.
 The 18-pounders were able to completely command the passage between the rock and the island, forcing ships to avoid the channel.
-The winds and currents meant that these ships were then unable to enter the bay.
+The winds and currents meant that these ships were then unable to enter the bay quickly enough to avoid being intercepted by the blockading ships.
 With work complete by 7 February Hood decided to formalise the administration of the island, and wrote to the Admiralty, announcing that he had commissioned the rock as a sloop, under the name Fort Diamond.
 Lieutenant Maurice, who had impressed Hood with his efforts while establishing the position, was rewarded by being made commander.
 Diamond Rock was to be considered a captured enemy ship, and was technically treated as a tender to one of the boats stationed there, commissioned by the Admiralty as the sloop Diamond Rock, superseding Hood's use of Fort Diamond.
 This was a mere technicality, and when the boat fell into French hands, another replaced it, and in time the rock became known as the 'Sloop Diamond Rock'.
 The batteries were also named, the two 18-pounders at the summit were known as 'Fort Diamond' or 'Diamond Battery', while the 24-pounder halfway up was known as 'Hood's Battery'.